-Our Guest Services window, located at admissions, is open daily during the zoo season to offer assistance to our visitors.
+Our Guest Services window, located at admissions, is open daily during the zoo season (early April through October) to offer assistance to our visitors.
 If you are planning a trip to our zoo, please first review all Safety Rules and our Frequently Asked Questions to help prepare for your visit.

 Guests With Limited Mobility

 Southwick’s Zoo is ADA (Americans with Disabilities Act) compliant, and currently meets all state and federal standards.
-However, the zoo property is located on very hilly terrain and not all pathways are paved, which may make it difficult for some visitors to get around the zoo.
+Not all pathways in the zoo are paved, however all exhibits and events are available to each guest visiting the zoo.

 We advise ALL visitors to use caution while moving throughout the zoo.
 Remember to keep the following in mind while traveling through the zoo:

 - Please go SLOW and use extra caution if in a wheelchair or pushing someone in a wheelchair.